johnwroge/johnwroge/README.md

  💬 Ask me about Zeus ⚡ a new OS Kubernetes Graphical UI built to acquire & display cluster metrics.

  📫 You can reach me at wrogejohn@gmail.com

- ⚡  Fun fact: I'm an avid guitarist, runner, and cook!
+ • In my free time I'm an avid guitarist, runner, and cook!

 <h3> Tech Stack </h3>
 <!--